SeanU2022/Sean-Wallace-README-generator/Develop/README.md

   ## How to Contribute

-  asdf
+  SAFSAD

   ## Test Instructions

-  sadf
+  SDF

   ## Licence

-  Academic Free License v3.0
+  SIL Open Font License 1.1

 TO DO BADGES!!!